Prices from £3.99

 Fungal infections can be easily treated with over-the-counter and prescription medicines.
 Lamisil is one such treatment for fungal skin infections, such as ringworm, jock itch and athlete's foot.

 Lamisil works to treat fungi infections.
 Lamisil's active ingredient, terbinafine hydrochloride, inhibits squalene epoxidase in fungal cells, affecting their ability to make the sterols necessary for their survival.
-As a result, treatment with Lamisil causes the fungal cells to die.
-As the infection is killed by the medicine, the related symptoms, such as itching and rash, subside.

 Depending on the location of the infection, the severity of the infection, and the treatment used to treat it, the time it takes for the infection to be killed can vary from a few weeks to a few months.

-Lamisil cream is applied topically and is absorbed by the skin.
 The cream helps to sooth the itching caused by the infection, providing relief from the discomfort.
 This also indirectly helps to reduce the chances of the infection spreading to other parts of the body through scratching.

-Depending on the type of fungal infection you have, it may take up to two weeks before you begin to notice a difference using Lamisil cream.
-Typically, patients notice an improvement in their symptoms after two to three days of treatment, though other fungal infections, such as ringworm and jock itch, may take up to two weeks before an improvement is seen.
+Typically, you should start to notice an improvement in your symptoms after two to three days of treatment.
+Other fungal infections, such as ringworm and jock itch, may take up to two weeks before an improvement is seen.

 Speak to your doctor or a pharmacist if you do not notice an improvement after 2 weeks of treatment with Lamisil cream.

-Lamisil tablets are taken orally.
 Once ingested, terbinafine hydrochloride interferes with the fungal cells ability to produce the enzyme they need to survive.

 It can take between six and twelve weeks for Lamisil 250 mg tablets to work.